$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

 However, each element of $T_1$ is a $K$-fixed point chain which does not decompose into a product of $C_2$-fixed point chains, so the labeling with fractions is purely notational, and does not a priori determine any multiplicative structure.
 In particular, we will later define division at the cohomology level in a different way.

 An elementary reduction shows that $H_*(C) = H_*(T_1\op T_2),$ so it suffices to work with $T_1\op T_2.$ The differential of $C$ is zero on $T_2,$ since it consists of products, and unwinding the definitions shows that it is given by $f$ on $T_1,$ where $f$ is multiplication with the element $x_1y_2y_3+y_1x_2y_3+y_1y_2x_3$ after a substitution of the fractions of classes with the appropriate products of classes, for each cone.
-For example, when we consider the Mixed Cone of Type I corresponding to $\ka_1,$ we have that $f$ is given by Then it suffices to consider the chain complex
+For example, when we restrict to the case of the Mixed Cone of Type I corresponding to $\ka_1,$ we have that $f$ is given by Then it suffices to consider the chain complex

 from which the result below follows by passing to homology.
-Thus, we can understand the cohomology in terms of $\ka_1$-chains and $\ta_1$-chains, and similarly for the other cones. \begin{theorem} (\cite{BH}) The homology in the Mixed Cone of Type I corresponding to $\ka_1$ is given by the homology of the chain complex
+Thus, we can understand the cohomology in terms of $\ka_1$-chains and $\ta_1$-chains, and similarly for the other cones.

-where the map is given by multiplication with the polynomial $f = x_1y_2y_3+y_1x_2y_3+y_1y_2x_3$, and similarly for the other two mixed cones of type I. \end{theorem}